edgararuiz-zz/shinyevents/README.md

 ## Usage

 `shinyevents` attempts to provide a simple way to track different Shiny events by using two functions.
-The first function is one of three which initialize the tracking:
+The first function is one of four which initialize the tracking:

   - `shiny_events_to_log()` - Saves the event data into a `.log` file
   - `shiny_events_to_csv()` - Saves the event data into a `.csv` file
   - `shiny_events_to_dbi()` - Saves the event data into a database, via the `DBI` package
+  - `shiny_events_to_logger()` - Sends the event as an entry to the `logger` package

 Once the target for the event tracking is chosen, `shinyevents` is initialized by assigning the function’s result to a variable: